caneara/waterfall/README.md

 likes -> posts -> users
 ```

 Here's a complete job example that covers how to do this.
-Note that this assumes that 'posts' has a `user_id` foreign key, and that 'likes' has `post_id` foreign key.
+Note that this assumes that 'posts' has a `author_id` foreign key, and that 'likes' has `post_id` foreign key.

 ```php
 <?php